SamSitarek/advisory_tool/README.md

 ## Motivation
 ##### Here you will go into more detail about why you have chosen this project.

     I’m always looking to learn and grow.
-While searching for my next path to continue education has been a bit of a maze.
+I've found searching for my next path to continue education to be a bit of a maze.
 There are so many options of where and how to learn that I would like to provide a centralized tool that can truly light the path for learning.

 ## Data Question
 ##### Present your question.
 Feel free to include any research/articles that are relevant or show where others have attempted to answer this question.